swiftly-solution/documentation/docgen/output/events/gameevents/onteamplayroundstart.md

 ---

 # OnTeamplayRoundStart
-This event is triggered when round restart
+This event is triggered when teamplay_round_start is triggered.
 ::: tabs
 @tab Lua
 ```lua